softwareguru/airflowsummit-website/content/happenings.md

 draft: false
 ---

 Airflow Summit is also about connecting with the community, sharing ideas, and experiencing memorable moments.
 This section highlights all the special activities happening outside the main program.
-Stay tunned for further details.
+Stay tuned for further details.

 🔹 Opening Reception